Growth Science

 How Do You Know If Your Growth Plates Are Closed?

-The only reliable way to confirm growth plate status is through a bone age X-ray, usually of the hand and wrist.
+The only reliable way to confirm growth plate status is a bone age X-ray, usually of the hand and wrist.
 A doctor compares the image to standardized references to determine whether the plates are still open, partially closed, or fully fused.

 Can You Still Grow Taller After Growth Plates Close?